labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-multiple-array-samples/step1.md

-# N Random Elements in Array
+# Code Practice: Getting Random Elements from an Array

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Gets `n` random elements at unique keys from an array up to the size of the array.
+To practice coding, open the Terminal/SSH and type `node`.
+The following code utilizes the Fisher-Yates algorithm to shuffle an array and retrieve `n` random, unique elements at unique keys from the array, up to the size of the array.

-- Shuffle the array using the [Fisher-Yates algorithm](https://github.com/30-seconds/30-seconds-of-code#shuffle).
-- Use `Array.prototype.slice()` to get the first `n` elements.
-- Omit the second argument, `n`, to get only one element at random from the array.

 ```js
 const sampleSize = ([...arr], n = 1) => {